 Just give us a call!

-further treatment in sport are muscle strains, tears in the muscle fibre and muscle tears to different extents.
-If a muscle is subject to a sudden stretch over its physiological mass, we talk about a muscle strain, whereby the anatomical structure of the muscle generally remains intact.
+The most common muscle injuries are muscle strains, muscle fiber tears, and muscle tears in varying degrees.
+If a muscle is subject to a sudden stretching beyond its physiological ability, we speak of a muscle strain, whereby the anatomical structure of the muscle generally remains intact.
 It is often difficult, however, to differentiate between a muscle strain and a muscle tear.
-As microscopic tears to the muscle fibres also often occur in a muscle strain, if the stretch exceeds the available strength of the muscle, a muscle fibre tear or even a muscle tear can occur.
-Depending on the extent, muscle fibres are therefore torn or muscle is generally torn completely in two.
+Microscopic tears to the muscle fibers also often occur in a muscle strain, especially if the extension exceeds the available strength of the muscle, a muscle fiber tear or even a muscle tear can occur.
+Depending on the extent, muscle fibers can be torn or the muscle can be torn completely in two.

-Whilst the differentiation between muscle strain and muscle tear is often clinically difficult, a complete muscle tear is often detectable by a palpable indentation in the muscle belly - with the exception of a very low-lying muscle, which cannot be palpated.
+While differentiating between a muscle strain and muscle tear is often clinically difficult, a complete muscle tear can often be detected by the presence of a palpable indentation in the muscle belly – with the exception of very deep muscles, which cannot be palpated.

-The typical injury patterns are sudden slowing down, sprinting, but also combinations of slowing down and accelerating (for example turning and hitting movements in baseball) which lead to hyperextension of the tensed musculature.
+The typical injury patterns are sudden slowing, sprinting, and even combinations of slowing down and accelerating (for example turning and hitting movements in baseball) all of which can cause hyperextension of a tensed musculature.

-Typical symptoms of muscle strain are immediate, severe to stabbing pain, swelling, haematoma, restriction of movement to immobility, and, in the case of a muscle tear, a palpable interruption in continuity.
+The typical symptoms of muscle strain are an immediate and severe stabbing pain, swelling, bruising, restriction of movement even reaching immobility, and, in the case of a muscle tear, a palpable interruption in the muscle itself.

 In the case of muscle fibre tears and muscle tears, the pain often increases further overnight as a haematoma (= sanguineous effusion) forms, which presses on the surrounding structures.

-The demarcation of the muscle stiffness (= myogelosis) is important.
-Myogelosis is also very painful and can really spoil a marathon or running training.
+It is important to differentiate muscle tears from muscle stiffness (myogelosis).
+Myogelosis is likewise very painful and can really spoil a marathon or training.
 It is, however, very easily treated.
-Areas of muscle stiffness occur as a result of overexertion or incorrect weight bearing and are often easily palpable in the musculature as definite knots.
-With the appropriate physiotherapy (the painful knots are massaged whilst in pain), however, this problem can often be brought under control very quickly.
+Areas of muscle stiffness occur as a result of overexertion or incorrect weight bearing and can often be easily felt as definite knots in the muscle.
+With the right kind of physiotherapy (massaging of the painful knots), however, this problem can often be controlled quite rapidly.
 Muscle relaxing baths and acupuncture are also helpful.
-If not treated, the increased muscle tension in the region of the hardening can also lead to muscle fibre tears under renewed stress.
+If not treated, the increased muscle tension in the area of the hardening can in some cases lead to muscle fiber tears and renewed stress.

-A range of fundamental factors encourage the muscle to be more susceptible to tearing:
+A range of underlying factors can contribute to muscles being more susceptible to tearing:

-- As a result of relative underperfusion, a lack of warming up leads to the different muscle and joint receptors receiving inadequate information, which means that the optimal interaction of the musculature is impeded.
-Even though articles in newspapers have unfortunately suggested recently that stretching before and after sport would be inconsequential, this is incorrect.
-A single study has been used here as proof, and all other studies that have described the positive effects of stretching have not been taken into consideration.
-The reality is that you should lightly warm up before running.
-Then come the stretching exercises, which significantly reduce the risk of injury and overexertion damage.
-You should also stretch consistently after running to reduce muscle shortening.
-It is certainly true that stretching exercises can be carried out afterwards by a sprinter, but for the long-distance runner, warming up and stretching before and after the run is essential.
+- Insufficient warming up can lead to underperfusion and thus the various muscle and joint receptors receiving inadequate information, hindering the optimal interaction of the musculature.
+Although some newspaper articles have unfortunately recently suggested that stretching before and after doing sports is inconsequential, this is incorrect.
+A single study was used here as proof, and the many studies showing the positive effects of stretching were not taken into consideration.
+The truth is that one should lightly warm up before beginning to run.
+Then come stretching, which significantly reduces the risk of injury and damage from overexertion.
+One should also stretch after running to prevent muscle shortening.
+It is certainly true that a sprinter do stretching after running only, but for long-distance runners, warming up and stretching before and after each run is essential.

-- Inadequate training or muscle fatigue as a result of recovery phases that are too few and too short or too many training sessions, or even general overtiredness, lead to overexertion of the musculature, which means that muscle strains occur more easily.
+- Inadequate training or muscle fatigue as a result of too few or too short recovery phases or from overtraining, or even general exhaustion, can lead to overexertion of the musculature, causing muscles to strain more easily.

-- Athletes who have a tendency to muscle hardening are particularly susceptible to muscle injuries.
+- Athletes with a tendency to muscle hardening are particularly susceptible to muscle injuries.

-- P is for pause.
-This means: Do not grit your teeth and bear it, stop the sport immediately.
-The injured or painful body part should be rested.
+- R is for Rest.
+Do not grit your teeth and bear the pain: stop the sport immediately.
+The injured or painful body part needs rest.

-- I is for ice.
-Treat the affected area immediately with ice, cold running water or a cold compress (e.g. Coldpack from the pharmacy).
+- I is for Ice.
+Treat the affected area immediately with ice, cold running water, or a cold compress (e.g. a cold pack from the pharmacy).
 Cold reduces bleeding and swelling, however never place cold packs directly onto the skin.
 Cover the affected site with a towel.
 Caution: Do not use cold on open wounds!

-- C is for compression.
-Application of a firm dressing with an elastic bandage is the next step, preferably with a cold compress around it.
-Large haematomas are prevented in this manner (heavier bleeding can lead to further muscle fibre damage and pronounced defects without compression).
-Ensure that you do not apply the bandage too tightly.
-Bandage, do not tie up!
+- C is for Compression.
+A firm dressing with an elastic bandage is the next step, preferably with a cold compress around it.
+This helps prevent large haematomas (without compression, heavy bleeding can lead to additional muscle fiber damage and more pronounced injury).
+Make sure not to apply the bandage too tightly.
+Bandage, don't constrict!

-- E is for elevation.
-Doing this reduces the blood supply.
-Fluid that escapes from the blood vessels and into the surrounding tissue is removed more easily.
-This means that the swelling and the pain linked to it is reduced.
+- E is for Elevation.
+This reduces blood supply to the injured area and fluid that escapes from the blood vessels and into the surrounding tissue is removed more easily also reducing swelling and pain.

-weitere Therapie of muscle fibre tears is as follows:
+The further therapy for muscle fiber tears is as follows:

-1st to 3rd day: Tape dressings, anti-inflammatory ointment dressings and medications, muscle relaxants, electrotherapy, mobilisation with crutches.
+Days 1 - 3: Tape dressings, anti-inflammatory ointments and medications, muscle relaxants, electrotherapy, mobilization with crutches.

-From the 4th day: Ultrasound therapy, interference current, physiotherapy.
-Further mobilisation on crutches with weight bearing up to the pain threshold.
-Note: No passive stretching or massage in the case of strain for three weeks, muscle fibre tear for six weeks and muscle tear for eight to twelve weeks.
+Starting Day 4: Ultrasound therapy, interference current, physiotherapy.
+Continued use of crutches while bearing weight up to the pain threshold.
+Note: No passive stretching or massage for three weeks in the case of strains, for six weeks for muscle fiber tears, and eight to twelve weeks for muscle tears.

-And then the main characteristic of the treatment comes into play: Whilst training must be recommenced as soon as possible for muscle strains (always significantly below the pain threshold), rest for weeks is required for muscle fibre tears...
-Sport should only be recommenced if you are generally completely pain free (i.e. even during physiotherapy).
+While training can be recommenced quite soon for muscle strains (always staying well below the pain threshold), weeks of rest is required for muscle fiber tears, with athletics not being recommenced until the patient is entirely pain free (i.e. even during physiotherapy).

-If progress is optimal, athletes can recommence training after two to three weeks, which means that the healing time is therefore halved.
+If progress is optimal, athletes can begin training after only two to three weeks, thereby halving the healing time.
 Moreover, the

 application of these growth factors also reduces the development